mrcsmcl/team4gdd/story-and-narrative.md

 - **Mother**: Supportive, protective, loving
 - **Clara**: Younger sister, innocent, curious

+**Physical Description**

+**Father**
+- Worn features, rough hands, and a tired posture from years of factory work.
+- Represents the struggle of the working class and the driving force behind Leo’s ambitions.

+**Mother**
+- Gentle and caring demeanor with a nurturing presence.
+- Symbolizes the emotional anchor for Leo, reminding him of what he’s fighting for.

 #### **Clara**
 Clara is Leo’s younger sister, full of curiosity and a desire to understand her brother’s mysterious life.
 Though she doesn’t fully comprehend the danger Leo puts himself in, she admires his determination and courage.
 Her innocence and youthful energy contrast with the dark world Leo and Vinny navigate, and her trust in her brother motivates him to strive for a better future.

 - **Personality**: Innocent, curious, admiring, trusting
 - **Skills**: Innocence, hope, emotional resilience

+**Physical Description**
+- Small and bright-eyed, with an expressive face that exudes innocence and curiosity.
+- Casual, playful attire that reflects her youthful energy.

 # Dialogue and Events